-Recently I was trying to find some information regarding another high school entrance exam.
-During my search, I realized that because I have been doing HSPT® prep for so long, I suffer from the curse of knowledge.
+Recently I was trying to find information regarding another high school entrance exam.
+During my search, I realized that because I have been preparing students for the HSPT® for so long, I suffer from the curse of knowledge.
 That is to say, I unknowingly assume others have a good understanding of the High School Placement Test®.
-Trying to find general information relating to this other entrance exam, it dawned on me that most parents and students have no idea what the HSPT® is.
+It dawned on me, as I was trying to find general information relating to this other entrance exam I didn’t know much about, that most parents and students don’t know much about the HSPT®.
 I want to use this blog post to explain the structure of the test and also give examples of the different problem types found on the exam so you can be knowledgeable about the format of the HSPT® and know specifically what is tested.

 Let’s start with the structure.
 The HSPT® is 298-problem, multiple-choice exam consisting of 5 separate subtests: